kaazing/gateway/doc/admin-reference/r_conf_service.md

 If you configure these elements, then you must explicitly name the TLS/SSL protocols you want to enable.
 If you do not configure the `ssl.protocols` or `socks.ssl.protocols` element, or you configure either element but do not specify any protocols, then the default value is taken from the underlying JVM.
 The protocol values are case-sensitive.

 Typically, you configure the `ssl.protocols` or `socks.ssl.protocols` in the `accept-options` for inbound requests from clients.
-You might also specify these elements in the `connect-options` for an Enterprise Shield&trade; configuration, although this is less common because Gateway-to-Gateway communication usually occurs in a controlled environment and the TLS/SSL protocol you use is controlled.
+You might also specify these elements in the `connect-options` for an Enterprise Shield™ configuration, although this is less common because Gateway-to-Gateway communication usually occurs in a controlled environment and the TLS/SSL protocol you use is controlled.
 The `ssl.protocols` and `socks.ssl.protocols` elements are more useful in the `accept-options` when accepting requests from clients that are not in your direct control.

 **Note:** These elements were introduced in KAAZING Gateway release 4.0.6 and can be used for configurations running KAAZING Gateway 4.0.6 or later releases.
 For configurations running KAAZING Gateway 4.0.5 or earlier releases, you can disable the SSLv3 protocol by disabling SSLv3 ciphers with `><ssl.ciphers>!SSLv3</ssl.ciphers>`.
 See [ssl.ciphers](#sslciphers) for more information.